A round-up of recent research from the John Innes Centre from winter 2019-20

 The genes that encode this receptor could become a template for engineering new receptors that can each detect multiple fungal proteins, and thereby improve disease resistance in rice crops.

 The bitter truth of how limonoids are made

 Limonoids are a class of plant natural products whose complex chemistry has been intensively investigated for over 50 years.

 They are natural chemicals with a wide range of uses, well known for contributing bitterness to citrus fruits.
 Understanding how plants make these useful chemicals has remained a mystery – until now.
-Researchers from Professor Anne Osborne’s group in collaboration with Stanford University have uncovered new genes that encode this high-value chemistry.
+Researchers from Professor Anne Osbourn’s group in collaboration with Stanford University have uncovered new genes that encode this high-value chemistry.

 The team used genome mining resources to identify three new enzymes which can make the limonoid precursor melianol and therefore represent the initial steps of limonoid biosynthesis.